$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Method

-\textbf{Visio-linguistic factorized SCM (VL-SCM).} While the Basic SCM enables feature fusioning from multiple modalities, it assumes all components are equally important to generate a response and neglects the turn-based nature of the dialogue task.
-In a turn-based task, information of the current turn should be treated differently.
-The majority of existing approaches in visual dialogues \cite{schwartz2019factor, hori2019avsd, le-etal-2019-multimodal, 9376902} adopts this strategy through a question-aware retrieval approach.
-In this approach, models learn to select relevant information from dialogue history and visual input using the information of the current turn as the common source.
-We denote this approaches as a visio-linguistic factorization approach (Figure \ref{fig:scm_models}, middle).
-The causal functions consist of an additional visual retrieval function $f_I$ (usually in the form of visual attention to input video) and dialogue retrieval function $f_H$ (typically in the form of turn-based or token-based attention to dialogue turns): $\mathcal{C}_I=f_I(\mathcal{I},\mathcal{Q}_t)$ and $\mathcal{C}_H=f_H(\mathcal{H}_t, \mathcal{Q}_t)$.
-The conditional distribution of $\mathcal{A}_t$ is then defined by a new function $f_A$ s.t. $\mathcal{A}_t=f_A(\mathcal{C}_I, \mathcal{C}_H)$.

-\textbf{Object-Action factorized SCM (OA-SCM).} A limitation of VL-SCM is that it does not account for the interaction of visual context $C_I$ and linguistic context $C_H$.
+The \emph{Basic SCM} is directly derived from the objective function (\ref{eq:obj_f}).
+The \emph{VL-SCM} adopts a question-aware reasoning process that partitions visual and language reasoning based on question information as the common cause.
+A limitation of VL-SCM is that it does not account for the interactions of components such as object and action abstracts that are embedded in visual context $C_I$ and linguistic context $C_H$.
 This drawback becomes more significant in scenarios in which question information is highly dependent on prior turns in the dialogue history.
-Specifically, in questions that involve references, including object references (``does \emph{she} interact with \emph{the woman in red}?'') and action references (``what does the boy do after \emph{that}?''), VL-SCM factorization skips the integration between video and dialogue context to solve the references ``she'' and ``that''.
-To address this drawback, we propose an SCM that is factorized by object-action contextual information (Figure \ref{fig:scm_models}, right).
+Specifically, in questions that involve references, including object references (``does \emph{she} interact with \emph{the woman in red}?'') and action references (``what does the boy do after \emph{that}?''), VL-SCM is not optimal to integrate dialogue and video context to solve component references such as ``she'' and ``that''.
+To address this drawback, we propose an \emph{OA-SCM} that is factorized by object-action contextual information (Figure \ref{fig:scm_models}, right).
 The causal functions $f^{obj}_H$ and $f^{act}_H$ can be a simple text parser that map tokens into object-based tokens or action-based tokens s.t. $\mathcal{H}_{obj}=f^{obj}_H(\mathcal{H})$ and $\mathcal{H}_{act}=f^{act}_H(\mathcal{H})$.
-Similarly, $f^{obj}_I$ and $f^{act}_I$ are causal functions that map bounding boxes or temporal steps into object-based or action-based contents \footnote{Our factorization strategy is in line with disentangled visual representation learning approaches such as \cite{NEURIPS2018_496e05e1}}.
-In Section \ref{subsec:cf_augmentation}, we show that OA-SCM structure provides a framework to develop \emph{partially counterfactual} dialogue and video samples.
+Similarly, $f^{obj}_I$ and $f^{act}_I$ are causal functions that map bounding boxes or temporal steps into object-based or action-based contents.
+In Section \ref{subsec:cf_augmentation}, we show that OA-SCM structure provides a framework to develop \emph{partially counterfactual} training samples.